Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

     savechanges nault.sb

-**D.** Optional: Create a fresh ISO which you can load on another USB or DVD:
+**D.** Optional: Create a fresh ISO which you can load on another flash drive or DVD:

     genslaxiso nault-slax.iso nault.sb

-**E.** Allow the USB to load the module on boot (even if running in RAM or starting fresh):
+**E.** Allow the flash drive to load the module on boot (even if running in RAM or starting fresh).
+Note: This command will not work if you already running slax via RAM.
+In that case you will need to copy the module manually to the USB folder /slax/modules/ from another OS:

     mv nault.sb /run/initramfs/memory/data/slax/modules/

+{% include alert.html text="If you protected Slax by changing the root password or disabled the GUI, that will not be stored in the module.
+Slax would auto-login if loaded only with this module." %}

+{% include info.html text="If you want to make sure you only store what you want in the module you can inspect it by converting to a directory with sb2dir, modify and revert with dir2sb.
+Or create the directory structure first and create the module that way." %}

 ============================